 Preventing Fogging Inside the Housing

 This is where many housings fall short if you skip one small step.
 When you go from hot sun to cool water, the temperature swing creates condensation inside a sealed housing — that’s your fog.
 GoPro Anti-Fog Inserts absorb that moisture before it fogs the lens.
 They’re inexpensive, and skipping them is one of the more common reasons people come home with hazy footage they can’t explain.
+For more gear maintenance tips, check out our guide on the best anti-fog for snorkel masks.

 Best GoPro Attachment for Snorkeling